home-assistant-ecosystem/python-dingz/README.rst

 This module is at the moment limited to consuming sensor data, device details, device configurations and states.
-The front LED can be controlled but buttons requires you to programm them by yourself.
+The front LED can be controlled but buttons require you to program them by yourself.

 No support for setting timers and schedules.